Kirosoft/NouchDB/README.md

 NouchDB
 =======

-I really like CouchDB no sql database but required a lightweight embeddable database that would sync with a master database (the Erlang framework that CouchbDB relies on is a non-starter as an embedded system IMHO).
+I really like the CouchDB NoSQL database but I needed a lightweight embeddable database that would sync with a master CouchDB database (the Erlang framework that CouchbDB relies on is a non-starter as an embedded system IMHO).
-PouchDB is great but is web only (javascript) - so this project will not fill my (probably) very niche requirement of a PouchDB like client to CouchDB that will run on the .NET platform.
-I also needed Mono compatability to work within a Unity3D project.
-My plan is to use this module as the basis of network sycnhronisable objects in a Unity3D MMO game client (so no funky .NET 4+ async calls).
-I will probably release a Unity version of this in a few weeks.
+PouchDB is great but is a web only (javascript).
+I could not find .NET version of PouchDB so this project is designed to fill my (probably) very niche requirement.
+I also needed Mono 2.6 compatability to work within a Unity3D project.
+My plan is to use this module as the basis of network sycnhronisable objects in a Unity3D MMO game client (so no funky .NET 4+ async calls allowed).
+I will probably release a Unity version of this in a few weeks....

 * .NET 3.5+/Mono 2.6+ compatible